-Figure 13 | Mean FEV1 % predicted by age group for selected years
+Figure 12 Mean FEV1 % predicted by age group for selected years

-In the following figure, the proportion in each severity group over selected years is presented.
-Missing data is excluded.
-There has been a general increase in the proportion of children with normal lung function with stabilisation over the last 3 years.
-The proportion of adults with normal lung function has been increasing too.
-Over the years the proportion of adults with a severe lung function has decreased and then stabilized.
+In the following figure, the proportion of patients in each severity group over selected years is presented for children and adults.
+There has been a general increase in the proportion of children with normal lung function peaking-off in 2012.
+After excluding missing data, 56.4% of the children and 18.2% of the adults patients had FEV1 of at least 90% in 2016.
+The proportion of adults with normal lung function has increased steadily from 10.5% in 2000 to 18.2% in 2016.
+The proportion of adults with severe lung function impairment has decreased since 2000 and is since 2008 within the range 16.0 - 17.0%.